Forums

 Sign in to Confluence.
 Click Spaces in the top navigation bar, then scroll down and select Create a space.

-Confluence will redirect you to your shiny new space.
-There will be some tips and pointers to get started.
+Confluence will redirect you to your new space homepage.
+Now, you're ready to get building.

 What you have on your homepage depends on the purpose of your knowledge base, but here are some ideas: